sjockers/simonjockers.de/_projects/cop21.md

     url: https://www.oneworld.nl/wereld/we-moeten-internetvrijheid-koesteren
     alt: Screenshot from OneWorld Magazine
     text: The code for this project has been reused by OneWorld magazine in Holland to visualize the state of internet censorship around the world.
 ---

-This is a recent example of the data viz work we do at CORRECTIV and one of the rare pieces we have published in English.
+This is an example of the data viz work I did for CORRECTIV and one of the rare pieces we published in English.
 This interactive graphic maps nations on a scatter plot according to their GDP, population and annual CO2 emissions.
 It was part CORRECTIV’s reporting on the [2015 UN climate change conference](http://www.parisprotokoll.de/).

-The data research for the piece was done by my coworkers Stefan Wehrmeyer and Annika Joeres.
+The data research for the piece was done by Stefan Wehrmeyer and Annika Joeres.
 I designed it and wrote most of the code.
 Additional web development was done by Christopher Möller and Moritz Klack.